 When toddlers start hitting, many parents, teachers, care givers feel they are at a wits end.
 What makes it difficult is, that we usually assume that someone who hits us wants to hurt us.

-Embed from Getty Images When children reach a certain age, parents want them to learn about what happens in the world.
+When children reach a certain age, parents want them to learn about what happens in the world.
 Many parents struggle with the way news are presented on TV.
-In fact, pictures and the way news are presented in the evening news can be […]
+In fact, pictures and the way news are presented in the evening news can be quite traumatising.
+A great alternative […]

 When we teach our (young) children a new language, we often use rhymes and songs.
 Usually we start with naming their body parts: when they are still babies we touch their nose, hands, feet etc. When I asked some hints about body parts’ songs in other languages among […]